mainmatter/mainmatter.com/src/posts/2023-01-30-using-rust-crates-in-elixir.md

 }
 ```

-`read_config` function is simple enough that it doesn’t require any additional
+The `read_config` function is simple enough that it doesn’t require any
-treatment.
-Since it’s only delivering hardcoded data and is not dealing with any
+additional treatment.
+Since it’s only delivering hardcoded data and is not
-kind of IO, it just needs an attribute
+dealing with any kind of IO, it just needs the `#[rustler::nif]` attribute.

-`#[rustler::nif]`.

 I’m also splitting the functions into the plain Rust functions and the public
 ones that Rustler exposes to Elixir.
-This most definitely should be built as
+This most definitely should be built as a
 regular Rust crate and another Rustler ‘bridge’ module.
 I decided to just add
 prefixes here - for the purpose of this post, I believe this simplifies things a
 bit.